lablup/backend.ai-docs-webui/docs/vfolder/vfolder.rst

 button.
 Enter the name of the folder to be created in Folder name, and select one of User / Group for Type.
 (Depending on the server settings, only one of User or Group may be selectable.)
 When creating a group folder, the Group field must be set.
-The group folder will be bind to the group specified in the Group field, and only users belonging to the group can mount and use the group folder.
+The group folder will be bound to the group specified in the Group field, and only users belonging to the group can mount and use the group folder.
 After setting the values as desired, you can create a folder by clicking the CREATE button.